Equity release interest – How much do you pay?

 - Your lender could be affected if property values fall in the future.

 It’s very important you seek professional financial advice before deciding whether to release equity from your home.
 After careful consideration, we have chosen to partner with the award-winning equity release brokers, Age Partnership.

-Unlike some advisers who only offer plans from particular lenders, Age Partnership is an independent equity release specialist who compare interest rates, products and lenders from across the whole equity release market to find you the right deal.
-And right now, they are offering their lowest ever rates from 2.34% AER when you use our equity release calculator.
+Unlike some advisers who only offer plans from particular lenders, Age Partnership is an equity release specialist who compare interest rates, products and lenders from many UK leading providers to find you the right deal.
+And right now, they are offering their lowest ever rates when you use our equity release calculator.